 How Does Design-Build Construction Differ from Traditional Approaches and Why Has it Taken Off?

-Instead of having to communicate with another company to make sure all of the specifications of the design are coming through clearly and everyone has the same understanding of the blueprints, a design-build company simply works with the client and has internal discussions to make sure everyone from each department is on the same page.
+Instead of having to communicate with another company to make sure all of the specifications of the design are coming through clearly and everyone has the same understanding of the blueprints, a design-build company has internal discussions to make sure everyone from each department is on the same page.

 Benefits of the Design-Build Construction Approach